- Treating your Dog for Worms

 Kennel Cough - Vaccination is of great help in reducing the incidence of this disease and is given by nasal drops.
 It is best given a few weeks prior to periods of high risk. e.g. boarding or every spring.
 The vaccine lasts for 12 months.

-Rabies - We can vaccinate your pet against rabies.
-This is required if you wish to take your pet abroad using the PET travel scheme.
+Rabies - We can vaccinate your pet against rabies if you wish to travel with your pet.

 There are many reasons why it is advisable to have your bitch speyed (dressed.)